• Skip to main content

 Welcome to See Kate Sew!
 If you’re new here, sign up for my email newsletter for access to free patterns, tutorials and all the latest sewing news!
 Tour my sewing room HERE!

 I’ve made up a stack to have on hand for little pick-me-up gifts.
-Might put little treats in them to send with husband in the morning.
 I’m sure you can think of a million things to do with them!

 This is a perfect scrap project since you just need 5″ squares.
 You can mix and match to make a fun little pouch!
 I made some of my linings extra exciting that way.

-Then fold it in half, so the right sides are together.
-Pin in place.
-And sew down both short edges leaving a 1/2″ seam allowance.
-Backstitch at each end.
+Let’s start by making the flap.
+Interface the back of it.
+Then fold the flap in half so the right sides are together.
+Pin and sew down both short edges with a 1/2″ seam allowance.

 Now put your finished flap on one of your other squares.
 You’ll be sandwiching it between two squares, right sides together.
 By putting the flap on the inside of your sandwich, it will end up on the outside of your pouch later.